elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 Stack Monitoring will read those same logs, as configured by the `monitoring.ui.logs.index` setting.

 Beats and Enterprise Search don't have filebeat modules, but the logs can be ingested using basic JSON filebeat configurations.

+## Unified collection

+### Package-driven collection

+When using package-driven collection, each component in your Elastic stack is given a corresponding fleet integration.

+The Elastic agents connected to fleet then using the integration data to collect metrics from each component according to its requirements.
+This is likely similar to standalone metricbeat and filebeat and may use those modules internally.

+Over time the exact collection mechanism may change since it's an implementation detail of package-driven collection rather than something a user would have to manually configure.